flyinggrizzly/mobile-suits-in-the-black/content/mobile-suits/_index.md

 If that system gets damaged in a sortie before the clock is finished, untick 1 segment in addition to marking the system damage.

-The Mechanic's _Bailing wire and twine_ ability can also be used for upgrade projects, and reduces the Cred cost by 1.
+The Mechanic's _Bailing wire and mech-tape ability can also be used for upgrade projects, and reduces the Cred cost by 1.

 ### Adding new modules